X Close

 By Nazlin Bhimani, on 3 April 2019

+Congratulations!
+You have completed your thesis, gone through the viva and have passed with flying colours (with or without corrections).
 At this stage, you are expected to upload the digital copy of the thesis into UCL’s Research Publications System (RPS) together with the ‘Thesis Deposit Agreement Form’.
-And it is also at this stage when you have to decide on whether the thesis will be open access, which of the open access licenses is appropriate for you, and whether you want to impose an embargo on the thesis for 6-12 months.
+It is also at this stage when you need to decide on whether the thesis will be open access, which of the various open access licenses is appropriate for your work, and whether you want to impose an embargo on the thesis for 6-12 months.
 Your supervisor(s) may advise but many will leave the decision to you.

 • The UCL brand offers credibility to your work as a researcher.